looeee/discoverthreejs-site/markdown/book/appendix/asynchronous-javascript.md

 ### Promise Chaining

-No description of promises would be complete without mentioned chaining, which works the same way as it does when {{< link path="book/appendix/javascript-reference/#chaining-methods" title="chaining class methods" >}}.
+No description of promises would be complete without mentioned chaining, which works the same way as it does when [chaining class methods]({{< relref "book/appendix/javascript-reference#chaining-methods" >}} "chaining class methods").

 Most promise methods return a new promise, so we can create a chain of asynchronous operations.